InsightBy-Jagriti/Python-Tutorial/functions/README.md

 ### **kwargs
 - Used to pass multiple keyword arguments
-- Stored as a dictionary inside the function
+- Stored as a dictionary inside the function## 🔹 Return vs Print

+### print
+- Displays output to the console
+- Does not send data back
+- Used mainly for showing results

+### return
+- Sends value back to the caller
+- Can be stored in a variable
+- Used for further processing

 These make functions more flexible.